CN3ves/5-/docs/index.md

   <i>How does the character behave under stress or when the frustration is too just too much to handle?
 Will it retreat from society or pray to the gods?
 Will the character become aggressive and arrogant?
 Will it just break down and cry itself to sleep?</i>
 </details>

-### 1.2 Character attributes
+### 1.2 Character specialities
 [go to top](#table-of-contents)

-Attributes reflect the general aptitudes the character have for [*specific situations*](#21-conflict-structure).
+Specialities reflect the general aptitudes the character have for [*specific situations*](#21-conflict-structure).
 These mostly remain constant throughout the character's adventuring life:

 > **Brawl**: Reflects an extensive battle and combat training, both psychical and mental.
 Influences the character's effectiveness when in violent confrontation with other creatures *(combat situations)*.